 The CAS Student Engagement Coordinator reviews all proposals for eligibility.
-Incomplete proposals and proposals not following the guidelines (including font size, spacing and page limits) will NOT be considered for funding.
-Requests that qualify are competitively reviewed and evaluated by the CAS Undergraduate Research Support Committee.
-This Committee consists of the ARF Executive Director, a representative of the CAS Dean’s Office, and at least three college faculty representatives (2-yr rotations).
-The Committee provides a prioritized list of recommendations for funding to the Assistant Dean of Academic Programs for funding based on the quality of the proposals as reflected in the review criteria.
-The Assistant Dean of Academic Programs will make award decisions based on available funds.
+Incomplete proposals and proposals not following the guidelines will NOT be considered for funding.
+Requests that qualify are competitively reviewed and evaluated by the Agricultural Research Foundation Committee.
+This Committee consists of the ARF Executive Director, ARF Board members, and a representative of the CAS Dean’s Office.

 Research Proposal Form

 Located in upper right corner of this page.